stefanZorcic/scaling-book/sharding.md

 layout: distill
 title: "Sharded Matrices and How to Multiply Them"
 # permalink: /main/
-description: "Here we'll explain how sharding works, how TPUs communicate with each other (emphasizing 4 core communication primitives) and how communication is performed by our hardware."
+description: "Here we'll explain how the biggest ML models are split (or “sharded”) across multiple accelerators.
+Since LLMs are mostly made up of matrix multiplications, understanding this boils down to understanding how to multiply matrices when they're split across devices.
+We develop a simple theory of sharded matrix multiplication based on the cost of TPU communication primitives."
 date: 2025-02-04
 future: true
 htmlwidgets: true